MicrosoftDocs/power-platform/power-platform/guidance/expressroute/setup.md

     utilize ExpressRoute, the proxy/routing rules within the corporate network determine this and must be set up by the customer.

--   Does not prevent other connections (e.g., users on the Internet) from going directly to Power Platform.
+-   Does not prevent other connections (for example, users on the Internet) from going directly to Power Platform.

 ![Diagram showing that Power Platform does not prevent direct access.
 Setting up ExpressRoute does not ensure direct access is disabled.](media/direct-access.png)